mssmello/sightcall-helper/README.md

 #### Use the Heroku Button

-The easiest way to try out Communicator is to press the purple "Heroku Button" above.
+The easiest way to try out Helper is to press the purple "Heroku Button" above.
 This will clone this repository into your Heroku account and launch an instance.
 Put the RTCC credentials you gathered above into the Environment Variable slots, and you are off and